Ybalrid/dotfiles/README.md

 ### polybar

-I'm using a super simple polybar configuration, in two bars, one on the bottom and one on the top.
+I'm using a super simple polybar configuration, of one bar on the top with the systra in the middle

 .config/polybar/lauch.sh it the launch script called by i3, and the other files are used for configuration

-Symbols are handled via a FontAwesome v4 font. on Arch, install from AUR `ttf-font-awesome-4`
+Symbols are handled via a FontAwesome v4 font. on Arch, install from AUR `ttf-font-awesome-4`.
+This is if ou want to add the music player deamon thing